-Frano Violich is Principal of Kennedy & Violich Architecture based in Boston, MA, USA.
+Frano Violich is Principal of Kennedy & Violich Architecture based in Boston, USA.

 He founded Kennedy & Violich Architecture (KVA MATx) in partnership with Sheila Kennedy in 1990.
 As a Founding Principal at KVA MATx, he has created an interdisciplinary design practice that engages material fabrication, digital technology and the conservation of natural resources to expand the public life of buildings and cities.

-He has directed the winning competition projects for the University of Pennsylvania Law School (2012); the Clemson School of Architecture (2007), Charleston, SC; and the Internationale Bauaustellung’s (IBA) Smart Materials Housing Program in Hamburg, Germany (2012).
-He was a co-recipient of the Emerging Architects Award and Young Architects Award from the Architectural League of New York with his partner Sheila Kennedy and has had his work exhibited at the Cooper Hewitt National Design Museum; International Rotterdam Biennale; Vitra Design Museum in Germany; San Francisco Museum of Modern Art (SF MoMA); and the Museum of Modern Art (MoMA) in New York City.
+He has directed the winning competition projects for the University of Pennsylvania Law School (2012); Clemson School of Architecture, Charleston, SC (2007); and the Internationale Bauaustellung’s (IBA) Smart Materials Housing Program in Hamburg, Germany (2012).
+He was a co-recipient of the Emerging Architects Award and Young Architects Award from the Architectural League of New York with Sheila Kennedy and has had his work exhibited at the Cooper Hewitt National Design Museum; International Rotterdam Biennale; Vitra Design Museum in Germany; San Francisco Museum of Modern Art (SF MoMA); and the Museum of Modern Art (MoMA) in New York City.

 He was elected to the American Institute of Architects National College of Fellows (2008), and has held private shows at MassMoca, North Adams, MA; Max Protech Gallery, New York City; Phillip Bonafont Gallery, San Francisco; and his work is in the permanent collection of the Museo de Arte Contemporanea, Merida, Mexico.